-PROHIBITING THE RELEASE OF CERTAIN PUBLIC RECORDS THAT COULD BE USED TO VICTIMIZE SENIORS, VULNERABLE INDIVIDUALS, OR PUBLIC EMPLOYEES
+PROHIBITING THE RELEASE OF CERTAIN PUBLIC RECORDS THAT COULD BE USED TO VICTIMIZE SENIORS AND VULNERABLE INDIVIDUALS

 NEW SECTION.
 Sec.
-7. It is the intent of part three of this act to protect seniors, vulnerable individuals, and public employees from identity theft by preventing the release of public records that could be used to victimize them.
-Sensitive personal information about inhome caregivers for vulnerable populations is protected because its release could facilitate identity crimes against seniors, vulnerable individuals, and the other vulnerable populations they serve.
-Public employees are also more susceptible to identity theft because their identities, professions, and personal information are often accessible through the public records act.
-Protecting sensitive information about public employees can also help protect the vulnerable populations that public employees serve.
+7. It is the intent of part three of this act to protect seniors and vulnerable individuals from identity theft and other financial crimes by preventing the release of public records that could be used to victimize them.
+Sensitive personal information about in-home caregivers for vulnerable populations is protected because its release could facilitate identity crimes against seniors, vulnerable individuals, and the other vulnerable populations that these caregivers serve.